Copyright 2019 Amazon.com, Inc. or its affiliates. All Rights Reserved.

 std_includes.append("bitset")

-if dep_types.uses_union and self._has_variant():
+if dep_types.uses_union and self.has_variant:

 std_includes.append("variant")

-includes_formatted = ["<{}>".format(include) for include in sorted(std_includes)]
+includes_formatted = [f"<{include}>" for include in sorted(std_includes)]

 allocator_include = str(self.get_option("allocator_include", ""))